Dr Guthrie's List D Schools, Edinburgh.

 All of us were practically freezing to death.

-We had to walk around in these clothes
+We had to walk around in these clothes,

-even when it was below freezing, even when it was -10°C.
+Even when it was below freezing, even when it was -10°C.

 If you dared to put your hands down your shorts for warmth and the staff saw you,

-you were dragged into the headmaster's office,
+You were dragged into the headmaster's office,

-held over his desk
+Held over his desk

-with a thick yellow Scottish tawse.
+And whipped on your bare bottom with a thick yellow Scottish tawse.

-This link will take you to a 1969 report describing the appalling brutality of Dr Guthrie's Boys' School.
+This link, will take you to a 1969 report describing the appalling brutality, of Dr Guthrie's Boys' School.

 https://www.tes.com/magazine/archive/soft-teachers-soft-belt